How to Use the Finder in OS X

 6. Share your files by selecting the right-most button.
 Options include Messaging, AirDrop, Twitter, Facebook, and Flickr.

 7. Select Preferences from the Finder drop-down menu at the top of the screen to change what appears in the Finder window.

-8. Select the General tab in Preferences to choose what items will appear on the desktop, and what will appear when you open a new Finder Window.
+8. Choose from the options in General tab to change what items will appear on the desktop, and what will appear when you open a new Finder Window.

-8. Select the Sidebar tab in Preferences to change what shows up in the left-hand column of the Finder window.
+9. In the Sidebar tab in Preferences select what shows up in the left-hand column of the Finder window.